-How to Use Cloudflare Origin Certificates with Apache on Ubuntu Linux
+How to use Cloudflare Origin Certificates with Apache on Ubuntu Linux

 This post shows students and new users steps to create Cloudflare origin certificates for use with Apache on Ubuntu Linux.
-Using Cloudflare to enhance your server security, use its Full SSL (Strait) SSL/TLS and Origin Certificate with your setup.

 We showed you how to do that with the Apache2 HTTPS server.